 The 16-25 Railcard was previously known as the Young Person’s Railcard.

-Not only will you automatically save 1/3 on train tickets across Great Britain with a 16-25 Railcard, but if you book your journey on the TransPennine Express network in advance you’ll save 50%.
+Not only will you automatically save 1/3 on most tickets across Great Britain with a 16-25 Railcard, but if you book an advance ticket for TransPennine Express services on the TransPennine Express network in advance you’ll save 50%.

 As well as helping people aged between 16 and 25 save money on their rail journeys, the 16-25 Railcard is also available to people aged over 25 who are in full time education.